Linux For Normies (from a normie's point of view)

 I would not recommend GNOME for the fact that it's pretty resource-heavy in my humble opinion but at the same time it's really easy to customize it. (you can add extensions like this one )

 KDE is another desktop manager that is often found in installers.
-I dislike it for its pre-installed software that you straight out cannot uninstall (or at least I didn't bother to research much on it) but it's a fine desktop environment for the users who just want a more out-of-the-box experience.
+I dislike it for its pre-installed software that you straight out cannot uninstall (or at least I didn't bother to research much on it) but it's a fine desktop environment for the users who just want a more out of the box experience.

 Cinnamon, usually known to be used on Linux Mint, feels very standard.
 It's not resource heavy and its GUI is facile to use.
 I would recommend it to new users.